opendilab/DI-engine-docs/source/hands_on/impala.rst

 .. note::
     1. Bootstrap_values in this part need to have size (T+1,B), where T is timestep, B is batch size.
-The reason is that we need a sequence of training data with same-length vtrace value (this length is just the unroll_len in config).
+The reason is that we need a sequence of training data with same-length vtrace value (this length is just the ``unroll_len`` in config).
     And in order to compute the last vtrace value in the sequence, we need at least one more target value.
-This is done using the next_obs of the last transition in training data sequence.
+This is done using the next obs of the last transition in training data sequence.

     2. Here we introduce a parameter ``lambda_``, following the implementation in AlphaStar.
-The parameter, between 0 and 1,can give a subtle control on vtrace off-policy correction.
+The parameter, between 0 and 1, can give a subtle control on vtrace off-policy correction.
 Usually, we will choose this parameter close to 1.

 Once we get vtrace value, or ``vtrace_nstep_return``, the computation of loss functions are straightforward.
 The whole process is as follows.